-The Fund did not have agreements in place with its Named Executive Officers in respect of termination and change of control benefits, nor have any of the Corporation, the Partnership, the operating LP or KFM LLC entered into any such agreements.
+The Corporation does not have agreements in place with its Named Executive Officers in respect of termination and change of control benefits, nor have any of the Partnership, the operating LP or KFM LLC entered into any such agreements.
 Furthermore, the employment agreements of the Named Executive Officers with Brookfield (or one of its affiliates) do not contemplate termination or change of control benefits in respect of such person's service to and position with the Corporation.

-Trustee Compensation
+Director Compensation

-The following table describes trustee compensation for non-management Trustees for the financial year ended December 31, 2009.
-Trustees who are employees of Brookfield (or any of its affiliates) and who functioned in an executive officer capacity to the Fund were not entitled to any compensation for their services as a trustee.
+The following table describes compensation for non-management Directors for the financial year ended December 31, 2010.
+Directors who are employees of Brookfield (or any of its affiliates) and who functioned in an executive officer capacity to the Corporation were not entitled to any compensation for their services as a trustee.

 Name Fees earned (\$) Share-based awards (\$) Option-based awards (\$) Non-equity incentive plan compensation (\$) Pension value (\$) All Other Compensation (\$) Total Compensation (\$) J.W.
-BUD BIRD, O.C. \$37,000 Nil Nil Nil Nil Nil \$37,000 DAVID MANN \$40,000 Nil Nil Nil Nil Nil \$40,000 Louis J. Maroun \$38,000 Nil Nil Nil Nil Nil \$38,000 SAMUEL J.B.
-POLLOCK (1) \$0 Nil Nil Nil Nil Nil Nil
+BUD BIRD, O.C. \$30,000 Nil Nil Nil Nil Nil \$30,000 DAVID MANN \$33,000 Nil Nil Nil Nil Nil \$33,000 Louis J. Maroun \$32,000 Nil Nil Nil Nil Nil \$32,000